-If the Print Directly icon is visible on the Standard toolbar, you can click it to print the entire document using the current default print settings.
-If the icon is not visible, you can make it visible by right-clicking on the toolbar, pointing to Visible Buttons, and selecting Print Directly.
+If the Print Directly icon is visible on the Standard toolbar, you can click it to print the entire document using the current default print settings for the document.
+If a default printer has not been defined for the document, it will print to the operating system's default printer.

+If the Print Directly icon is not visible, you can make it visible by right-clicking on the toolbar, pointing to Visible Buttons, and selecting Print Directly.